Q-dimi/return_tests/README.md

 ## Where your functions live

 Go to the '/functions' folder and see how the functions are formatted.
 Create a new file in that folder with the same format as the examples.
 The file you create is a supposed to represent all the functions in a directory in your application.
-Below are the parameters and the types allowed for each. (shimple shimple doo doo doo shimple shimple doo doo doo)
+Below are the parameters and the types allowed for each.

 - [ ] tests: array = the array of objects that cotains the function and tests for that function